• search

 Deir Abu maker (St. Makarous)

-The site of the monastery consists of several churches, frequently destroyed and currently being rebuilt.
-The main site contains the fluid said to be used to embalm Jesus Christ.
-The monastery still contains religious painting and frescos that goes back to the 5 century A.D.
-The monastery is not open to visitors.
+The monastery's site consists of several churches, frequently destroyed and currently being rebuilt.
+The leading site contains the fluid said to be used to embalm Jesus Christ.
+The monastery still contains religious painting and frescos that goes back to the fifth century A.D.
+The sanctuary is not open to visitors.

 Deir Anba Bishoy (St. Bishoi)

-One of the most important monasteries today in Wadi El- Natroun is Dier Anba Bishoi ( Bischoi) it was named after the patron Saint St. Bishoi who immigrated to the site and lived here in solitude.
+One of the most important monasteries today in Wadi El-Natroun is Dier Anba Bishoi ( Bischoi).
+It was named after the patron Saint St. Bishoi, who immigrated to the site and lived in solitude.

-The monastery has been restored several times after it has been destroyed at the hands of the barbers. and Bedouins.
-It has 5 churches the main one is the St Bishoi church which goes as early as the 9 century Ad.
+The monastery has been restored several times after being destroyed at the barbers' hands.
+And Bedouins.
+It has five churches.
+The main one is the St. Bishoi church, as early as the ninth century AD.
 This church today is only used during the summertime.

-To the east of this church lies another one known as the church of Al- Adra (the Virgin), but this one is only used during the winter.
+To the east of this church lies another one known as the church of Al-Adra (the Virgin), which is only used during the winter.

-In the second area of the monastery which goes back to the 12 century Ad, there is the church of Angels.
-There is also a chapel dedicated to St. George which is not currently used at all.
-The monastery contains the remains of St. Bishoi, Ephraim the Assyrian, and Paul of Tomah.
+The church of Angels is in the second area of the monastery, which goes back to the 12 century AD.
+A chapel is also dedicated to St. George, which is not currently used.
+The sanctuary contains the remains of St. Bishoi, Ephraim the Assyrian, and Paul of Tomah.

 Deir el Surian (The Syrian monastery)

-This monastery is located to the northwest of St. Bishouy monastery around 400 meters away.
-The monastery dates back to the 6th century A.D. and was built by Orthodox monks for the monastery of Bishouy who had a dispute with other monks in the monastery about the status of the Virgin Mary.
+This monastery is located north of St. Bishouy monastery, around 400 meters away.
+The monastery dates back to the 6th century A.D. and was built by Orthodox monks for the sanctuary of Bishouy, who had a dispute with other monks about the status of the Virgin Mary.
 They called the monastery Theotokos ( Mother of God).

-Later the monastery was abandoned and then it was sold to a group of Syrian monks.
-The monastery contains an olive press and has a large farm attached to it and a library.
+Later, the monastery was abandoned and sold to Syrian monks.
+The sanctuary contains an olive press, a large farm, and a library.

 The Monastery Consists of the Following Churches:

-1- The Church of El -Adra (church of the Virgin) is considered the main church.
+1- The Church of El-Adra (church of the Virgin) is the main church.
 It is used during the summer.

 3-The Church of the 40 Martyrs